lookit/lookit-docs/docs/source/frame-dev-creation.rst

    });

 Your frame can extend any number of mixins.
-For now, be careful to check, when you use a mixin, that your frame does not defining any properties or functions that will conflict with the mixin’s properties or functions.
+For now, be careful to check, when you use a mixin, that your frame does not define any properties or functions that will conflict with the mixin’s properties or functions.
 If the mixin has a function ``doFoo``, you can use that from your frame simply by calling ``this.doFoo()``.